CEO — EIMCo

 Taking Anything and Everything

 EIMCo is different from other machine shops because it accepts jobs from clients in just about any industry and does not focus on a niche.
 It could be gun parts one day, snowboard latches another, then pub tables and bean squeezers the next day.
-By not relying on just one or two industries, the company has protected itself against industry downturns and hasn’t had a layoff in 26 years.
+By not relying on just one or two industries, the company has protected itself against industry downturns and hasn’t ever had a layoff.